 Box size: We generally recommend selecting a box size that is at least double the diameter of the particle.
 In this case, enter a box size of 384.
 The box size controls how much of the micrograph is cropped around each particle location, and larger sizes help to capture the most high-resolution signal that is spread out spatially due to the effect of defocus (CTF) in the microscope.
 Larger box sizes do, however, significantly increase computation expense in further processing.

 Hover over a particle and left-click to select.
 Once selected, it will be surrounded by a green circle indicating the box size.
 The number of picked particles in each micrograph will display in the 'Picks' column and the total number of picks is available at the bottom of the list.
-For this tutorial, we recommend picking a total of approximately 100 particles across the 20 micrographs.
+For this tutorial, we recommend picking a total of approximately 100 particles across the 20 micrographs, unless you are using the Blob Picker to generate templates.
 Try to capture a diversity of top and side views of the Proteasome.

 To un-pick a particle, right click over it.

 Your picks are automatically saved.
 Closing the browser also does not affect picks.

 You can use the lowpass filter slider on the left side to adjust the display of the micrograph (this does not affect the results of the job) and/or adjust the box size if needed.